You are here on our website:

 What happens if your check in baggage gets searched in the US?

-Since January 2003, the US Transport Security Administration (TSA) has been authorised to screen all baggage going through commercial US airports in order to ensure luggage security.
+The US Transport Security Administration (TSA) screens all baggage going through commercial US airports, for security reasons.

-The TSA recommends you leave your bags unlocked to make them easier to search.
-We disagree with this policy.
+You should always make sure your bags are securely locked before checking them in.
+The TSA recommends you leave your bags unlocked to make them easier to search, but we disagree with this policy.

-To avoid damage to your baggage, you can buy special TSA-approved locks which can be opened by security officials with a master key.
+You can buy special TSA-approved locks, which can be opened by security officials with a master key.
 The locks can be bought from luggage shops at most airports.
-You can also check the TSA website for more information.

-Alternatively, we recommend you report any damage or loss of items incurred during the TSA’s screening process via a claim on your insurance policy.
+If there is any damage or loss of items incurred during the TSA’s screening process you should make a claim on your insurance.

 You can also contact the TSA Consumer Response Centre on 1-866-289-9673, where your case will be assessed on an individual basis.
 Further information is available on the TSA website at www.tsa.gov.